booyaa/booyaa.github.io/blog/2017-0028-cargo-cult-visual-studio.md

 ---
 A quick note to myself on how to identify build errors.
 This is also a timely reminder that you should create code from scratch once in a while, rather than copying an existing project.
+This is a form of cargo cult (I've linked to the Wikipedia page in my references below, if you've never heard of the term before)

 The pain to get it working will be worthwhile, as you will have learnt something new.
 In my case how to run MSBuild (Microsoft build toolchain) and identify what version of SSIS (Microsoft flavoured ETL) my project was based on.

 I started to wire up my brand new SSIS project to TeamCity (JetBrains flavoured CI).
 Immediately the build failed.
 Asking the team and no one else had seen the